Nitrux/nitrux-live-user/README.md

 # adduser-nitrux

-Package to create the system's default users.
+Package to create the system's default user.